 Policy 4D.
 Students gain experience in a diverse array of health care settings, including ambulatory, inpatient, critical care, emergent, community-based, and the transitions between them.

 PRINCIPLE 5.
-Longitudinal themes critical to the practice of medicine are incorporated throughout the curriculum.
+Longitudinal themes that emphasize the social determinants of health and disease are incorporated throughout the curriculum.

 Policy 5A.
 The following themes are integrated throughout the curriculum: